-Critter Country at Disneyland has a lot of shady benches, perfect for resting while others ride Splash Mountain.
-Also in Critter Country is where you’ll find a shady and peaceful spot under the Hungry Bear Restaurant.
+Critter Country at Disneyland has a lot of shady benches, perfect for resting while others ride rides.
+Also in Critter Country, you’ll find a shady and peaceful spot under the Hungry Bear Restaurant.

-The parking structures are nice and dark (except for the top floors).
+The parking structures are nice and dark (except for the top floor).
 Do you have a car sleeper or a tadpole who falls asleep on the drive to the park?
 It happens to me all the time!
 I love to sleep in my car seat!
 Just stay in place until they wake up.
 Or adults can take a trip out to the car for a rest before heading back into the park for round two!
 I always seem to fall asleep on the stroller ride to the parking structure (along the new pedestrian path).
 The shade and breeze in the structure make it a quiet place to rest.
 Disneyland makes me so tired!
 But if all else fails, try the parking structure as long as you are not parked on top!